dvsujan/SelfDrivingCar/README.md

 Run NeuralNetworks/main.py to start the server
 In car simulation, press **t** to toggle between ai mode and manual mode

+# Working
+The car simulation is written in c++ and predictoin is done in python. using TCP sockets to communicate between the server and the client.

 # contributing
 this project is still in development. but the major part is done